Heroin Distribution Attorney in Hackensack, NJ

 Also, heroin charges are the same for similar illegal opiates and synthetic drugs.
 Weights include adulterants (inferior materials or elements) used to cut the pure heroin.

-Severe Sentences for Heroin Distribution in Bloomfield, NJ Demand an Aggressive Defense
+Severe Sentences for Heroin Distribution in Hackensack, NJ Demand an Aggressive Defense

 A conviction for distribution of heroin in New Jersey can result in many years of imprisonment, lengthy probation or parole after a person is released from custody, enormous legal fines, restitution to law enforcement for the costs of investigation, court costs, mandatory drug treatment, registration as a drug offender with local law enforcement, and having your driver’s license revoked.
 Multiple charges involving heroin trafficking could lead to the defendant being sentenced to consecutive, multiple prison sentences, possibly adding up to a lifetime behind bars.